maria-kou/income-inequality-data-visualizations/README.md

 Vue.js hints:
 1. Application code resides in the src folder.
 2. router/index.js is the application router.
-3. Vue.js gives us the ability to write components Every component like App.vue or Dashboard.vue has the format:
+3. Vue.js gives us the ability to write components, every component like App.vue or Dashboard.vue has the format:

 ```
 	<template>
 	    <div>